ryanjv755/opensignalreport/README.md

     * **Designed for automatic transmission**: The audio output is intended to be routed to a handheld radio via a cable like the [BaofengTech APRS-K1 Pro](https://baofengtech.com/product/aprs-k1-pro), which handles automatic PTT (Push-To-Talk).
 * **Configurable Parameters**: Easily adjust SDR settings, VAD thresholds, audio rates, and STT model path.
 * **Console Output**: Provides detailed logging of its operations.
-* **Graceful Shutdown**: Allows exiting the application by typing 'exit' in the console or via Ctrl+C.

 ## How It Works